Getting started with Application Migration

 - Installing sets of Applications based on the user's department or location.
 In addition to migrating applications that were previously installed on a device, Application Migration can be used to install pre-defined application sets onto a device based on the department or location that the device is in, You can do this in Application Migration using the Role-based Application Sets feature by

 - Creating Management Groups in the Tachyon platform that correspond to the departments or locations for which application sets are to be required.
-Refer to Management groups - tutorial for information on creating Management Groups
+Refer to Tachyon Platform 5.2 - Management groups - tutorial for information on creating Management Groups

 - Creating one or more Role-based Application sets and adding them to the appropriate Management Group.
 Refer to Role Based Application Sets for details on working with Role-based Application sets.

 - Installing applications in a specific order.
 Application Migration normally installs applications in the Task Sequence in no particular order.
 In some cases, when some applications are installed together they need to be installed in a certain order.
 You can do this in Application Migration by adding the applications that have specific installation order constraints to the Application installation sequence.
-Refer to Setting the application installation sequence for details on how to use this feature.
+Refer to Setting the Install Sequence for applications for details on how to use this feature.